 ABOUT THE FILM

-A Biopic about the radical 18th Century English Artist and Poet William Blake.
+A Biopic about the radical 18th Century Artist and Poet William Blake.

-It is here that William Blake wrote the words to 'JERUSALEM'.
+It is here that William Blake would write the words to 'JERUSALEM'.

 "AND DID THOSE FEET IN ANCIENT TIME.